-I’m Melissa Mortenson.
-I live in Louisville, Kentucky… you know Kentucky, the place with the horses.
-I’m a DIY and lifestyle blogger who specializes in sharing Sewing, Quilting and Family Focused projects and stories.
+Hello, I’m Melissa Mortenson.
+I am the founder of the Polka Dot Chair, a DIY site dedicated to sharing ideas for creative family living.
+It specializes in Sewing, Quilting, Craft and Family related content.
 I am also a published author and licensed textile designer.

 Curious about who I am?
-Here’s a bit about me:
+Here’s a bit more about me:

-When I entered college, I put sewing aside for a while to concentrate on my studies.
+When I entered college, I put my creative pursuits aside to concentrate on my studies.
 I discovered I had a great passion for science and pursued a degree in Molecular Biology.
 I worked in vaccine research for a brief time.

 After that I worked full time for 5 years as the Director of Operations and IT liaison for a startup insurance company.
 While at that job I discovered a love for technology.